martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 But I do think that if we put effort in the creation process to come to simple diagrams which strip unneeded clutter, the audience will thank us because it will be easier for them to get the information.
 After all, these diagrams are not meant to be pieces of art.
-Instead their sole purpuse is to convey information and to trigger people to talk about the diagram's topic.
+Instead, their sole purpose is to convey information and to trigger people to talk about the diagram's topic.

 ## What is in for you?